 James Caplan of Philadelphia informed me about his offer in 1999 to erect an abstracted Star of David on the roof of the copula of Synagoge Beth-Hamidrasch, the main synagogue in Frankfurt Germany.
-He replates that the rabbi turned him down, sayiing he did not want to invite trouble with the local Muslim population.
+He relates that the rabbi turned him down, saying he did not want to invite trouble with the local Muslim population.

 A Christian prelate writes me from Turkey: "There are no Swiss church towers in Turkey despite a friendship between the two nations for hundreds of years. … The 430-year old Anglican Chaplaincy in Turkey once was a symbol of Turkey s advances of 19th century but now has a crumbling tower (The Crimean Memorial).
 Likewise, other churches in Turkey endure endless struggles to get restoration permits."